 SAM RUMBELOW - METHOD

-Exclusively teaching each session, he has 35 years experience in the industry, teaching and coaching for the last 18 years.
+Exclusively teaching each session, he has 40 years of experience in the industry, teaching and coaching for the last 20 years.
 Established as the prominent Method practitioner in the UK, Sam’s experience in Method, his training, and body of teaching enables him to develop the actor’s “instrument”, evolving their acting technique – and unlocking their true creative potential.
 He has been reviewed and written about in the national TV, Radio, and Press as well as in the international press in regard to his teaching and collaboration with Gillian Wearing on Self Made, which also reflected Sam’s work as a director and creative practitioner outside of his teaching.

 Outside his private teaching Sam also has been a lecture at The Actors Centre for 17 year, taught regular classes in both Denmark and Sweden.
 He has taught workshops as well in Poland, Italy.
 In the UK he also given workshops on The Creative Process at The Whitechapel Art Gallery as well as The Hayward Gallery and The London Collage of Culture.
 Each year Sam is Guest Lecturer at Feature Expanded held in Manchester through June.
 He also works privately with several established actors from stage, Screen and TV.

-ANNAMETTE VERSPEK – VOICE
+ANNAMETTE VERSPEAK - VOICE

 She is Head of Voice at the Guildhall School of Music and Drama.
 She holds a BA in Linguistics and Communication, an MA in Voice Studies and two singing qualifications from Scandinavia.
 She has taught voice and singing at several other drama schools including Birmingham School of Acting, Drama Centre, and Central School of Speech and Drama.